SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Not flexible on a monthly basis: You sign up for a fixed period.
 Mid-trip extensions are possible, but involve bureaucracy.

-- Adventure activities had to be specified in the quote before purchase. — Late registration is usually not possible.
+- Adventure activities had to be specified in the quote before purchase — subsequent registration was usually not possible.

 - No German support (English only).